Richard Hurndall: Death

-In April 1984, Hurndall died of a heart attack at the age of 73 in London, less than five months after the first broadcast of The Five Doctors.
+In April 1984, Hurndall died of a heart attack at the age of 73 in London, less than five months after the first broadcast of "The Five Doctors".
 Many sources, including Elisabeth Sladen's autobiography, state that he died before being paid for the role.
-However, Doctor Who Magazine writer Richard Bignell claims that this isn't true, saying "Hurndall had five different payments made out to him ... (four contractual, one expenses) and all were paid in 1982 and 1983, way before his death."
+However, Doctor Who Magazine writer Richard Bignell claims that this is not true, saying "Hurndall had five different payments made out to him ... (four contractual, one expenses) and all were paid in 1982 and 1983, way before his death."